 The transition from the corporate world to that of an entrepreneur has many challenges.
-For some, these trials and tribulation are not worth the effort.
+For some, these trials and tribulations are not worth the effort.
 For others, like Kelly Marchal, Principle of Esprit De Merci, 2017 was the right time to tackle these challenges.
 Even for one who is focused and well-organized, the road was anything but straightforward.
 However, meandering a bit may have been just what she needed to land exactly where she wanted to be.

 Spending time with Kelly was fun, interesting, and enlightening.
 As two entrepreneurs, we discussed the pace of change, the challenges around networking, and ways to land in the right place to be as productive as possible.
-Here are three important points I gleaned from my conversation with Kelly that best describe the journey that may have started with cookies but evolved into finding her calling.
+Here are three important points I gleaned from my conversation with Kelly that best describes the journey that may have started with cookies but evolved into finding her calling.

 Catherine Valyi: What surprised you most about being an entrepreneur?